What is a Transcatheter Aortic Valve Replacement (TAVR)?

 Why do I have to get dental clearance?

-It depends on your insurance.
+Coverage depends on your insurance policy.
 We accept different insurance plans.

 Is it safe to have an X-ray or MRI with a TAVR?

 X-rays and MRIs are generally safe.
-It is important, though, to tell any healthcare provider that you've had a TAVR.
+It is important, though, to tell any healthcare provider that you've undergone a TAVR procedure.

 Make an Appointment